 God cares for those who suffer, and calls on us to work with each other for the healing of the world.
 The United Church’s Song of Faith (2006) lifts up the church’s purpose, including “fierce love in the face of violence, [and] human dignity defended.”

-Violence against women is deeply rooted in our cultures, institutions, and religions.
-It affects ourselves, the women we love, and our communities, country, and world.
-In particular, we await with hope Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls, and pray that it will uncover the systemic causes of this violence and provide a path to eliminate it.
+Sex- and gender-based violence is deeply rooted in our cultures, institutions, and religions.
+It affects ourselves, those we love, and our communities, country, and world.
+In particular, as Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls continues, we pray that it will listen and respond to the concerns of the families, uncover the systemic causes of this violence, and provide concrete ways to address it.

-Working to end violence against women is an important part of creating a world where all people are valued.
+Working to end rape and violence is an important part of creating a world where all people are valued.
 As a member of the World Council of Churches (WCC, a worldwide fellowship of Christian churches), the United Church takes part in the Thursdays in Black campaign against sex- and gender-based violence.
-Through the simple gesture of collectively wearing black, participants create an international public witness for a global movement urging an end to violence against women.
+Through the simple gesture of collectively wearing black, participants create an international public witness for a global movement urging an end to rape and violence.

-International Women’s Day is celebrated on March 8.
-On Sunday, March 5, as the church observes the first Sunday of Lent, individuals and congregations are encouraged to stand in solidarity with our sisters who bear the scars of violence and demand an end to violence against women.
+Every Thursday, individuals and congregations are encouraged to stand in solidarity with all people who bear the scars of violence and demand an end to gender-based violence.

-- Plan a worship service related to violence against women with the use of these resources:
+- Plan a worship service related to gender-based violence with the use of these resources:

 - Participate in “Thursdays” in Black on a Sunday!

-- Encourage your community of faith to wear black as a group on Sunday, March 5.
+- Encourage your community of faith to wear black as a group on any Sunday.
 Take a group photo and post it to your faith community’s social media accounts.
 Use the hashtags #thursdaysinblack, #jeudisenoir, #UCCan, #WCC.

 - If your faith community is not active on social media, e-mail your photo to cim [at] united-church.ca to be posted on the United Church’s national social media accounts.

-- If you’re planning an individual action, post a photo of yourself or your small group wearing black to social media on International Women’s Day (Wednesday, March 8) or for Thursdays in Black on Thursday, March 9.
+- If you’re planning an individual action, post a photo of yourself or your small group wearing black on a Thursday to social media.

 - Be present to Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls, and pray for the families and communities affected.
 Follow the United Action for Justice and Indigenous Justice Facebook pages for updates.

-- Consider, as a faith community or small group, exploring violence against women and gender justice more deeply.
+- Consider, as a faith community or small group, exploring rape, violence, and gender justice more deeply.